Anthropology major

 Transfer Schools

-The following shows just one example of how students can complete an Associate of Arts Oregon Transfer degree while also taking lower-division anthropology courses.
-Be sure to work with an MHCC adviser and the transfer institution you'd like to attend to ensure correct courses are being taken.
+The following examples show how a student can complete an AAOT degree while also taking anthropology courses.
+Students should work with their MHCC adviser, and their preferred transfer college, to pick the right classes.
 Not all courses are offered every term.
 Click on a course number to see what term(s) the course is typically offered.
+While students are welcome to start classes at MHCC in any term, many plans in the catalog are meant to start in fall term unless otherwise noted.

 First Quarter | Credits | |